amabnl/amadeus-ws-client/docs/how-to.rst

 .. code-block:: php

-    $client->signOut(); //Terminates an active stateful session.
+    $client->securitySignOut(); //Terminates an active stateful session.
 There is no active session with stateless messages.

 - set an 'endSession' message option on the last call you want to make: